code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/applab/docs1/RadioButton.md

 ### Tips
 All radio buttons should always have an associated textLabel.
 If you are asked a Yes/No question, consider using a checkbox element instead..

+The radioButton can also be used in design mode.
 [/tips]

 [bug]